jaypeepeep/jaypeepeep/README.md

 - **[D’Tilapia Compiler (Programming Language for Discrete Mathematics)](https://github.com/jaypeepeep/D-Tilapia-Compiler)**: A compiler designed for our proposed programming language, D'Tilapia, inspired by discrete mathematics.
 Built using Python, the project features a lexical and syntax analyzer for processing and understanding code, along with a user-friendly interface.

 - **[Komyu-Sagip (Crime Prevention & Emergency Response Mobile Application)](https://github.com/jaypeepeep/Komyu-Sagip-Mobile-Application)**: A mobile application for crime prevention and emergency response, developed in Android Studio using Kotlin, XML, and Firebase.
-This project integrates mapping and social media features to facilitate effective information dissemination and rapid response during emergencies.
+This project integrates social media features to facilitate effective information dissemination and rapid response during emergencies.

 - **[DoorMe (Web-Based Dormitory Search Platform for College Students)](https://github.com/jaypeepeep/DoorMe)**: A web application that assists students in finding dormitories based on their university location.
 It includes customizable filters tailored for students seeking dormitory options.
 Developed using HTML, CSS, JavaScript, SQLite, and the Mapbox API.